Bitcoin Tutorial for Starters -How to Trade Bitcoin?

 The Bitcoin Blockchain

-The Bitcoin revolution is based on the fact that each and every PC running the Bitcoin software incorporates a copy of the universal Bitcoin public ledger.
+The Bitcoin revolution is based on the fact that every PC running the Bitcoin software incorporates a copy of the universal Bitcoin public ledger.
 This public ledger is called the Bitcoin Blockchain.
-Bitcoin users can buy or sell bitcoins from various sources and store them in a digital wallet using complicated encryption for security reasons.
+Bitcoin users can buy or sell bitcoin from various sources and store it in a digital wallet using complicated encryption for security reasons.
 The Blockchain tracks every Bitcoin transaction through a public computer process called Bitcoin Mining.

 Bitcoin International Legal Status